 Although everyone has a small part of all the nine intelligences in them, each one of us will be particularly strong in one or two specific areas, and it’s essential to be aware of them as soon as possible so that you can develop your strengths more thoroughly and eventually gain mastery.

-It’s critical that you unearth those inclinations that are a true reflection of your unique chemistry because it will have a significant impact on your self-esteem.
+It’s critical that you unearth those inclinations that are a true reflection of your potential.
 If you’re made to follow a particular career path in which you’re mediocre or below average, not only will you waste your natural gifts, but you’ll lose confidence in your abilities.
 For instance, if you know that you’re an excellent dancer but your well-intentioned parents convinced you to get a ‘real job’, you’ll feel perpetually dissatisfied because you can’t shine in your field.

 You can resist falling into this trap by understanding your unique type of intelligence and leveraging on it.
 Here are four ways that you can build on, and express your genius: